+7 (707) 051 22 20

 Cozy atmosphere

-Our speech therapy center has a warm, friendly atmosphere — children don't want to leave us.
-Bright rooms, play areas, and caring specialists with whom the child feels comfortable from the very first session.
+Our speech therapy center has a warm and friendly atmosphere — children don’t want to leave us.
+Bright rooms, play areas, and caring specialists who make the child feel comfortable from the very first session.

 Book a session